 None of these the above mentioned are part of a good and healthy relationship or family-life.
 In most cases violence lasts for years and gets worse when it progresses.
 Violence is always about wrongfully controlling the other.
 Violence often includes harmful beliefs, such as placing the blame on the victim or allowing the victim to believe that he/she is somehow deserving of the violence committed towards them or has provoked the violator.

-Violence in a relationship or family is always a crime.
+Violence in a relationship & family is always a crime.
 Get help in time!

 The shelter helps you to: